 The Wants Transport 126 has a 16-litre DD16 with 600hp and 2050lb-ft of torque, which works hand in glove with the Detroit AMT.
 It uses Intelligent Powertrain Management, which means the truck reads topographic route data and combines it with the truck’s precise GPS location to advise it how to behave for efficient progress, dependent on the terrain.

-Mr Want purchased the Cascadia through Murwillumbah Truck Centre using the Daimler Agility finance option, which offers him a guaranteed buyback price if he wants to return it after four years, and keep the truck and later sell it himself.
+Mr Want purchased the Cascadia through Daimler Trucks Murwillumbah using the Daimler Agility finance option, which offers him a guaranteed buyback price if he wants to return it after four years, and keep the truck and later sell it himself.

 Also provided peace of mind is the Freightliner Cascadia’s manufacturer warranty of four years/800,000km (whichever comes first) for the truck and engine, and five years/500,000km (whichever comes first) of free Best Basic servicing.